daptablade/docs/mynewbook/Tutorials/Chaining component analyses.md

 ## Create the Components

-This example replicates the chained analyses described in Parts 1 and 2 of our [Parametric wing model series](https://youtube.com/playlist?list=PL3ZV4Vo-Sjze6-DaoPgJcIvU-uAYB7KpZ) that make use of python and the open source finite element analysis software [CalculiX GraphiX and CrunchiX](http://www.dhondt.de/) to create and analyse a parametric composite wing model.
+This example replicates the chained analyses described in Parts 1 and 2 of the [Parametric wing model series](https://youtube.com/playlist?list=PL3ZV4Vo-Sjze6-DaoPgJcIvU-uAYB7KpZ).
+We make use of python and the open source software [CalculiX GraphiX](http://www.dhondt.de/) to create a parametric finite element model of a composite wing subject to a static tip load, which is then analysed using [CalculiX CrunchiX](http://www.dhondt.de/).

+We show how the previously monolithic python code can be split into discrete and potentially re-usable Components.
-This tutorial doesn't go into the details of the python code, since this was already covered in the videos and associated blog posts (see [References]{tutorials-Chaining_component_analyses-references}).
+This tutorial doesn't go into the details of the python code, which were previously covered in the videos and associated blog posts (see [references 1 and 2](tutorials-chaining-component-analyses-references)).
-Our main focus here is to show how the previously monolithic python code can be split into discrete and potentially re-usable Components.

 We group the parametric model analysis processes into three distinct Components as shown in the figure below.